bazel-contrib/tar.bzl/README.md

 1. We start from libarchive, which is on the BCR: https://registry.bazel.build/modules/libarchive
 1. You could choose to register a toolchain that builds from source, but most users want a pre-built tar binary: https://github.com/aspect-build/bsdtar-prebuilt
+1. This repo defines toolchain types
+  - `@tar.bzl//tar/toolchain:type` for exec platform to use in build actions
+  - `@tar.bzl//tar/toolchain:target_type` for including a `tar` binary in the output tree
-1. bazel-lib defines the toolchain type, and registers a sensible default toolchain: https://github.com/bazel-contrib/bazel-lib/blob/main/lib/private/tar_toolchain.bzl
+1. We register a sensible default toolchain using the pre-built binary: https://github.com/bazel-contrib/tar.bzl/blob/main/tar/private/toolchain/toolchain.bzl
-1. This repo then contains just the starlark rule code for invoking `tar` within Bazel actions (aka. build steps)
+1. Finally we provide a thin layer of starlark rule code for invoking `tar` within Bazel actions (aka. build steps)